AnotherDaniel/up-trustable-release/trustable/tenets/TT-CONFIDENCE.md

 reviewed: 8cWvoTZCqgQQrRfmaMOGY3SlNN7q5W5CYNGzrzuNDIM=
 ---

-Confidence in XYZ is measured by analysing actual performance in tests and in production.
+Confidence in uProtocol is measured by analysing actual performance in tests and in production.